Frequently Asked Questions

 Why is the Public Interest Test taking so long?

 The Public Interest Test (PIT) is a legal requirement under the Freedom of Information Act.
 It involves several stages which can in normal circumstances take time to complete.
 In this current environment additional factors have contributed to delays to the FOI request process, which includes the PIT test.

 There are some cases which require departments to access the records at Kew.
-We have been unable to facilitate this part of the process while access to The National Archives has been restricted.
-The FOI Centre has also had limited access to the records requested, which has slowed down the review process and our ability to resolve requests as quickly as we would like.
+We were unable to facilitate this part of the process while access to The National Archives was restricted during the pandemic.
+The FOI Centre also had limited access to the records requested, which slowed down the review process and our ability to resolve requests as quickly as we would have liked.

-In addition, the other government departments that make the arguments for and against the opening of a record held at The National Archives are also operating differently, as they deal with coronavirus (COVID-19) and remote working.
+In addition, the other government departments that make the arguments for and against the opening of a record held at The National Archives are also operating differently, as they have adapted to coronavirus (COVID-19) issues and remote working.

-Despite our best efforts to maintain a normal FOI service throughout the pandemic, it has not been possible.
+Despite our best efforts to maintain a normal FOI service throughout the pandemic, it has not always been possible.
 We are working hard with all the parties involved to resolve requests and public interest tests as quickly as possible to address the backlog of work which has arisen as a result of the pandemic.
 Please find a summary of the PIT process below.